Jazz Chisholm Player Props: Marlins vs. Twins

 |Games w/1+ RBI

-- The pitching staff for the Twins had a collective 8.4 K/9 last season, which ranked 20th in MLB.
+- The 9.8 strikeouts per nine innings compiled by the Twins pitching staff ranks fourth in MLB.

-- The Twins had the 19th-ranked team ERA across all MLB pitching staffs (3.98).
+- The Twins have the first-ranked team ERA across all league pitching staffs (1.23).

-- Twins pitchers combined to surrender 184 total home runs at a rate of 1.1 per game (21st in the league).
+- Twins pitchers combine to allow three home runs (0.6 per game), the fourth-fewest in the league.

-- Maeda will start for the Twins, his first of the season.
+- The Twins will look to Lopez (1-0) in his second start this season.

-- It's the season debut and his first appearance in more than a year for the 34-year-old righty.
+- In his last appearance on Thursday, the righty threw 5 1/3 scoreless innings against the Kansas City Royals while surrendering two hits.

 © 2023 Data Skrive.
 All rights reserved.